Mark Bittman's Diet: What's His Secret To Healthy Eating?

 Frequently asked questions

-Bittman advocates for a plant-based diet that emphasizes grains, legumes, fruits, and vegetables, while reducing meat intake.
+Mark Bittman advocates for a plant-based diet, which consists mostly of grains, legumes, fruits, and vegetables.
+He recommends reducing meat consumption.

 Written by